Power inverter: Early inverters

 From the late nineteenth century through the middle of the twentieth century, DC-to-AC power conversion was accomplished using rotary converters or motor–generator sets (M–G sets).
 In the early twentieth century, vacuum tubes and gas-filled tubes began to be used as switches in inverter circuits.
 The most widely used type of tube was the thyratron.
+For grid-scale inversion, mercury-arc valves were used from the 1950s until the 1970s.

 The origins of electromechanical inverters explain the source of the term inverter.
 Early AC-to-DC converters used an induction or synchronous AC motor direct-connected to a generator (dynamo) so that the generator's commutator reversed its connections at exactly the right moments to produce DC.
 A later development is the synchronous converter, in which the motor and generator windings are combined into one armature, with slip rings at one end and a commutator at the other and only one field frame.
 The result with either is AC-in, DC-out.
 With an M–G set, the DC can be considered to be separately generated from the AC; with a synchronous converter, in a certain sense it can be considered to be "mechanically rectified AC".
 Given the right auxiliary and control equipment, an M–G set or rotary converter can be "run backwards", converting DC to AC.
 Hence an inverter is an inverted converter.